-Wind Does Most of the Damage
+1. Wind Does Most of the Damage

-Age Makes Everything Worse
+2. Age Makes Everything Worse

-What Happens When Your Roof Has Gaps
+What Happens When Your Roof Has Missing Shingles

 | Immediate Risk | What Actually Happens | Timeline |

-| Water Infiltration | Rain enters through exposed areas, soaking underlayment and roof deck | Hours to days after rain |
+| Water entry | Rain can reach exposed underlayment and roof decking. | Hours to days after rain |

-| Wood Rot | Moisture trapped in roof deck starts deteriorating wood | Weeks to months |
+| Wood rot | Moisture sits in the roof deck and starts breaking down the wood. | Weeks to months |

-| Attic Damage | Water drips into insulation, creating mold and reducing effectiveness | Days to weeks |
+| Attic damage | Water drips into insulation and reduces its effectiveness. | Days to weeks |

-| Structural Issues | Prolonged moisture weakens framing and causes sagging | Months to years |
+| Structural damage | Long-term moisture weakens decking, framing, and roof support. | Months to years |

 The Federal Emergency Management Agency notes that proper roof maintenance prevents the majority of water damage claims.
 Missing shingles qualify as a maintenance issue that needs immediate attention.